drocheam/optrace/docs/source/usage/elements.rst

 An :class:`IdealLens <optrace.tracer.geometry.ideal_lens.IdealLens>` focusses and images light perfectly and without aberrations according to the imaging equation.
 The geometry is an infinitesimal thin circular area with radius :python:`r`.
-Additionally we need to provide the optical power :python:`D` and a position :python:`pos`.
+Additionally, the optical power :python:`D` and a position :python:`pos` need to be provided.

 .. testcode::

    IL = ot.IdealLens(r=5, D=12.5, pos=[0, 0, 9.5])

-As for a normal Lens a :python:`n2` can be defined.
+As for a normal Lens, it is possible to define a :python:`n2`.
 Note that this does not change the optical power or focal length, as they are controlled by the :python:`D` parameter.

 .. testcode::